fqqlsun/LEAF_production/docs/user_manual.md

 (3) Within the Jupyter Notebook Home Page, you should be able to see all the directories on your desired local drive.
 Go to the directory where you stored the LEAF production tool package and double click "LeafProdTool.ipynb" file.

 (4) Within LeafProdTool notebook webpage, go to the seconf code cell and modify some input parameters as need.
-The second code cell includes a Python Dictionary data structure (see ), which includes all required input parameters for executing LEAF production tool.
+The second code cell includes a Python Dictionary data structure (see the following figure), which contains all required input parameters for executing LEAF production tool.

 ![](/wiki_images/leaf_tool_code.jpg)